-iBase Systems, provider of web based management, monitoring and reporting software for local authorities, today announced that its Software as a Service (SaaS) delivery model has enabled their performance monitoring systems to be adopted by 30% of local authorities to monitor travel behaviour and promote sustainable travel.
+iBase Systems, a provider of web-based management, monitoring and reporting software for local authorities, today announced that its Software as a Service (SaaS) delivery model has enabled their performance monitoring systems to be adopted by 30% of local authorities to monitor travel behaviour and promote sustainable travel.

 The company’s flagship product, Transhub, uses surveys of commuters, residents and students to monitor travel behaviour, enabling both public and private sectors to promote sustainable travel options like cycling, car sharing and use of public transport.

 Envirohub is another tool from the company, which monitors street cleanliness against KPIs, and is used by local authorities and service providers across England.